MarvinTeichmann/KittiSeg/README.md

 ### Modifying Model & Train on your own data

 The model is controlled by the file `hypes/KittiSeg.json`.
 Modifying this file should be enough to train the model on your own data and adjust the architecture according to your needs.
 A description of the expected input format can be found [here](inputs/inputs.md).

-You can create a new file `hypes/my_hype.json` and train that architecture using:

-`python train.py --hypes hypes/my_hype.json`
+I would advise to creat a new hype file `hypes/my_hype.json` for your input data and start trainining by running: `python train.py --hypes hypes/my_hype.json`